 In matrix notation, φ = MΔ, where M is the matrix containing the polynomials of the standardized DIM values and Δ is a matrix of order k containing the coefficients of LP.
 The elements of M can be calculated as mij = (αi(j-1), i = 1,...,t; j = 1,..., k).

-Here, standardized DIM can be calculated after calculating the total milk yield from the known part of lactation length, the rest of the unknown lactation part up to 300 days lactation lengths were estimated by the prediction equations (Habib et al., 2019).
+“Here, standardized DIM can be calculated after calculating the total milk yield from the known part of lactation length, the rest of the unknown lactation part up to 300 days lactation lengths were estimated by the prediction equations” (Habib et al., 2019).

 Then, Legendre polynomials were calculated for matrix Δ. The jth LP evaluated at DIM t (Pj (t)), can be evaluated by the formula given by Abramowitz and Stegun (1965).